Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Why are you asking Nelly?

-Why is this Nelly's problem?
+Why is this Nellie's problem?

-Oh, why did they dig Mars grave so deep, little Nelly?
+Oh, why did they dig Mars Grave?

 That's funny.

-but not great is it?
+But not great, is it?

 Not good at all.
-Not a good start.

-Not a good start no.
+Not a good start, no.

-I mean, they couldn't get a harp.
+I mean they couldn't get a harp?

 Is that harmonica?